-- Grade of 'A' Average of 90% and above on assessments of specified course outcomes. - Grade of 'B' Average of 80% 89% on assessments of specified course outcomes. - Grade of 'C' Average of 70% 79% on assessments of specified course outcomes. - Grade of 'I' Incomplete: Assessments not completed. - Grade of 'N' Student did not meet specified course outcomes. - Courses that are designated as pass/fail will follow a 70% or above as a pass and 69% or lower as a fail.
+- Grade of 'A' Average of 90% and above on daily work and assessments of specified course outcomes. - Grade of 'B' Average of 80% 89% on daily work and assessments of specified course outcomes. - Grade of 'C' Average of 70% 79% on daily work and assessments of specified course outcomes.

+- Grade of 'I' Incomplete: Daily work and assessments not completed. - Grade of 'N' Student did not meet specified course outcomes. - Courses that are designated as pass/fail will follow a 70% or above as a pass and 69% or lower as a fail.